-To configure Internet Engineering Task Force (IETF) nonstop forwarding (NSF) operations on a router that is running Open Shortest Path First (OSPF), use the nsf ietf command in router configuration mode.
-To return to the default, use the no form of this command.
+To enable IETF nonstop forwarding (NSF) operations on a router that is running Open Shortest Path First (OSPF), use the nsf ietf command in router configuration mode.
+To disable IETF NSF, use the no form of this command.

-nsf ietf [restart-interval seconds| helper [disable| strict-lsa-checking]]
+nsf ietf [restart-interval seconds]

-no nsf ietf [restart-interval| helper [disable| strict-lsa-checking]]
+no nsf ietf [restart-interval seconds]